kecksminator/dXFold/README.md

 # dXFold
-Ppredict your protein structure with your Aminoacid sequemce
+Ppredicts protein structure with your Aminoacid-sequence